Pino Arlacchi

-Giuseppe "Pino" Arlacchi (born 21 February 1951), is an Italian sociologist and is well known worldwide for his studies and essays about the Mafia.
-He represents the Democratic Party and is a member of the Socialists and Democrats (S&D) parliamentary group since 2010.
+Giuseppe "Pino" Arlacchi (born 21 February 1951) is an Italian sociologist, politician, and international civil servant, known for his work on organized crime, illegal markets, drug trafficking, and global security.
+He served as Under-Secretary-General of the United Nations and Executive Director of the United Nations Office for Drug Control and Crime Prevention (UNODC) from 1997 to 2002, and later as a Member of the European Parliament from 2009 to 2014.

-On 1 September 1997, he was appointed Director-General of the United Nations Office at Vienna and Executive Director of the United Nations Drug Control Programme (since merged into the United Nations Office on Drugs and Crime), with the rank of Under-Secretary-General.
 Currently, he is a full professor of sociology at the University of Sassari.

 Biography

 He was born in Gioia Tauro, Calabria.
 In the early 1990s, he was involved in the foundation of the Direzione Investigativa Antimafia (DIA), a law-enforcement agency specially entrusted with fighting organized crime.

 Later on he became president of IASOC (International Association for the Study of Organized Crime).
 Finally, he was appointed honorary president of the Giovanni Falcone foundation, named after noted magistrate Giovanni Falcone, who was also a close friend of his.